Best Long Underwear for Women of 2025/26

 How we researched and tested

-We tested these base layers during winter, mostly in the Pacific Northwest.
-Activities included cold and rainy hikes up to 30 miles in length, and snowshoe adventures and hut trips in the Gifford Pinchot and Mt.
-Hood National Forests, and even a winter summit of Mt St Helens.
+We tested these base layers over 2 years of testing, mostly during winter in the Pacific Northwest.
+Activities included cold and rainy day hikes up to 30 miles in length, and snowshoe adventures and overnight hut trips and snowshoeing trips in the Gifford Pinchot and Mt.
+Hood National Forests, and even a winter summit of Mt St Helens and circumnavigation of Crater Lake in winter.

 Kate Hoch Backpacker Outdoor Writer